primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Creating a Report

-To create a report, first click the **Reports** link in the top toolbar.
+To create a report, first click the **Reports** icon in the top toolbar.
 You will see that there are already a number of pre-built reports which
 you can view at any time.
 To start your own, click the **Create Report**
 button at the top of the screen.